JulioLoayzaM/CroissantBot/docs/getting_started/intro.rst

 --------

 .. tip::
-   For a list of all commands, check :doc:`commands`.
+   For a list of all commands, check :ref:`getting_started/commands:commands`.

 Music player
 ~~~~~~~~~~~~